dixslyf/acush/docs.typ

 Once on `echo hello`, the fourth `Up` arrow does not change the command line since there are no more previous commands.

-#test-case[Upwards history navigation when commands have been entered before]
+#test-case[Upwards history navigation when there are previous commands]

+When there are previous commands, pressing the `Up` arrow should move up through the history by one entry.

 Pressing the `Up` arrow should change the command line to the previous command in the command history.